 Students have the opportunity to pair their liberal arts degree with additional coursework in one of the following areas of interest in order to better prepare them to contribute to the work of Bible translation using their unique gifts and interests.

-Applications are due on the last Friday in March each year.
+Applications are due on the first Friday in April each year.

 To apply, complete the application form and submit three references (faculty, youth pastor or similar, and student leader).